Techtonica/curriculum/recursion/lesson_plan.md

 - JS 4 lesson

 ### Motivation
-- Recursion allows programmers to leverage the speed and memory capacity of modern computers to write elegant algorithms
+- Recursion helps you break down large problems into much smaller sub problems.
+It also allows for more elegant (less lines of code) solutions than would be possible with a normal loop.

 ### Objective
 **Students will be able to**
-- Recognize a repetition-type problem
+- Recognize problems where recursion would be a good solution
 - Understand the structure of a recursive algorithm
 - Use the structure of a recursive algorithm to break down the problem

+definition: the process of defining a function or calculating a number by the repeated application of an algorithm.

 ### Specific Things To Teach
-- Types of problems where a recursive algorithm would be great
+- Types of problems where a recursive algorithm would be useful
+  - Interview Questions!
+    - fibonacci sequence
+    - factorial
+    - tree traversal
 - The structure of a recursive algorithm
 	- Base case
 	- Recursive case
 - How to avoid infinite recursion/stack overflow
+- Tail recursion

 ### Supplemental Materials
 - [Code Academy Course on recursion)](https://www.codecademy.com/courses/javascript-lesson-205/0/1)